Point Mutation Knockin Cell Lines

 Strengths and limitations of point mutation Knockin cell lines

-- High physiological relevancy of the scientific data obtained from the model (regulatory elements conserved, under control of endogenous promoter, expression of all splice variants, etc.) = cleaner way than classical KO where the protein is absent
+- High physiological relevancy of the scientific data obtained from the model (regulatory elements conserved, under control of endogenous promoter, expression of all splice variants, etc.) = more relevant than classical KO where the protein is absent

 - Reliable since each cell line is matched with an isogenic control cell clone